lopter/lightsd/CONTRIBUTING.rst

 Project governance
 ------------------

-lightsd is a personal project.
-Its primary goal is for its author_ to learn and have fun.
-At the end of the day, no-one tells me what I should do and how I should do it.
-I get to say the last word [#]_.

-I don't have any timeline nor any pressure and I will have no problem saying no to any feature or contribution that doesn't fit my vision of the project or doesn't reach the quality bar I set for myself and the project.
+lightsd started off as a personal project; I hope it doesn't stay personal, but at the end of the day the whole design and its implementation were done by mostly one person.
+Therefore that person will have the last word when it comes to design decisions and accepting or rejecting new code.
+This will remain the case until the project attracts enough knowledgeable developers/maintainers for decisions to be shared.

-Do not take a "no" personally and hold me accountable for constructive feedback.
+In all cases, do not take a "no" personally and hold everyone accountable for constructive feedback, as explained in the project's code of conduct [#]_.

-.. _author: mailto:Louis Opter <kalessin@kalessin.fr>

-.. [#] Ultimately, this is not true: the GPL license has the last word.
+.. [#] See ``CODE_OF_CONDUCT.md`` at the root of the repository.

 Project goals
 -------------